-Begin the journey towards personal financial success today.
+Begin the journey towards personal financial independence today.

-At Morgan Franklin Fellowship (MFF), we support the concept of financial freedom – by teaching participants how to save by paying themselves first, invest for their future and grow their net worth.
+At Morgan Franklin Fellowship (MFF), we support the concept of financial independence – by teaching participants how to save by paying themselves first, invest for their future and grow their net worth.

-Learning how money works and how to talk about money with others are the first steps towards recognizing an individual’s lifelong financial goals.
-Our online programs, events and supplemental materials are designed to help participants of all ages and backgrounds learn the concepts, rules and vocabulary of money, finance and banking.
+We know learning how money works and how to talk about money with others are the first steps towards recognizing an individual’s lifelong financial goals.
+Our online programs, events and supplemental materials are designed to help participants of all ages and backgrounds learn the concepts, rules and vocabulary of money, finance and investing.

 Becoming an MFF Fellow